kbh145/doublecorrection/README.md

-# Doubly-corrected robust standard errors for GMM estimators
+# Doubly-corrected robust standard errors for GMM

 STATA code for Doubly Corrected Robust Variance Estimator for Linear GMM as in Hwang, Kang and Lee (2019, Working Paper).